Ash-Labs/microbit-corona-scanner/README.md

-# microbit-beacon-finder
+# microbit-corona-scanner

-The micro:bit finds various of BLE Beacons, and display the ID to LEDs.
+The micro:bit finds BLE Beacons according to the Google/Apple COVID-19 Exposure Notification specification (https://www.blog.google/documents/70/Exposure_Notification_-_Bluetooth_Specification_v1.2.2.pdf)

-## Supported Beacons
-* iBeacon
-* AltBeacon
-* Eddystone-UID
-* Eddystone-URL
+## What does it do?
+Currently there's just blinking LEDs if Exposure Notification Beacons are found.

 ## How to Build
 This project uses yotta to build, not pxt.